Image

 3. Gaze tests – the officer holds an object and asks the driver to follow the object with their gaze as the officer moves the object

 As a Missouri driver, you have the right to refuse to perform a field test.
-If a police officer stops you and asks you to perform field sobriety tests, call a DUI attorney near you in Randolph County, MO immediately.
-If you already completed a field test and were then arrested for a DUI in Missouri, your Randolph County, MO DUI attorney will build an unwavering defense to your case or may even be able to suppress the field test evidence if they do not meet the rules of evidence in Missouri court.
+If a police officer stops you and asks you to perform field sobriety tests, call a DUI attorney near you in Randolph County, MO as soon as you can.
+If you have already agreed to and performed a field test and were then arrested for a DUI in Missouri, your Randolph County, MO DUI attorney will build a defense to your case or ensure that evidence that does not meet Missouri’s rules of evidence such as improperly obtained sobriety tests are not used against you in Missouri court.

 Traffic Checkpoints in Randolph County, MO

-A checkpoint is a roadblock temporarily set up on a roadway to randomly check drivers for behaviors like driving under the influence.
+A checkpoint is a temporary roadblock used as a way to systematically screen drivers for driving under the influence.
 There are federal laws allowing but regulating the carriage of DUI checkpoints, but each state has its own rules and some prohibit the use of checkpoints.
-Missouri legislators have debated banning sobriety checkpoints, but curent Missouri law still allows their use.
+Lawmakers in Missouri have explored banning sobriety checkpoints, but they are currently still allowed by Missouri law.

-Checkpoints in Randolph County and throughout Missouri are not as prevalent as they once were, but it is still wise to familiarize yourself with your rights and the rules checkpoints must follow.
-If you are not sure, turn to a DUI attorney near you at (314) 900-HELP.
+Checkpoints in Randolph County and throughout Missouri are not as prevalent as they once were, but you should still educate yourself on your rights and the rules regulating checkpoints.
+If you are not sure, call a DUI attorney near you at (314) 900-HELP.

 • advertised to the public in advance